FreeDurok/freedurok.github.io/content/posts/02_DKOM Hiding process.md

 #### 4. Verification

-After attaching `WinDbg` to the live kernel or memory dump:

-1. Verify the debugger connection:
+After attaching `WinDbg` to the live kernel or memory dump verify the debugger connection:

 ```
 !process 0 0
 ```

 This should list all active processes.
-2. Identify the `EPROCESS` entry for your test process (`notepad.exe`).

 ---

 With the environment ready, you will be able to **inspect, modify and unlink `EPROCESS` structures m Using `WinDbg` connected to a live system or a memory dump, it is possible to:

-1. Locate the `EPROCESS` structure of the target process:
+1. 2.
+Identify the `EPROCESS` entry for your test process (`notepad.exe`).